Mohammadashif007/educational-service-client/README.md

   - React Tooltip
   - React YouTube
   - Swiper
+  - Tanstack Query
+  - Sweet Alert
+  - Axios

 - **Backend:**
   - MongoDB
   - Express
   - Cors
   - Dotenv
-  - Tanstack Query
-  - Axios
-  - Sweet Alert

 - **Deployment:**
   - Firebase (for hosting)
   - Vercel (for server deployment)

 ## Features

-- Browse and search through a wide range of educational courses and resources.
-- Filter courses based on categories, topics, and difficulty levels.
+- User can purchase course.
+- User can upload their course.
-- User authentication and authorization.
+- User can manage their course status.
 - Interactive sliders and animations using Keen Slider and Lottie.
 - Integration with YouTube for educational video content.
-- Smooth navigation using Swiper.
+- Smooth routing with react router dom.
-- Real-time data fetching and caching with Tanstack Query.
 - Enhanced user experience with Sweet Alert and React Hot Toast.
-- SEO optimization with React Helmet.

 ## Live site link :